-The road and route determination will be decided on by Road and Bridge Department.
-Typically, the order of plowing will follow the classification of the roads.
-The roads that will be plowed first will be the major arterials, then the minor arterials then the major collectors and finally the minor collectors.
-The roads will be plowed according to a route that allows the plow driver to complete the route with the minimal amount of back tracking.
-Therefore, some minor roads will be plowed first in order to provide the most efficient plowing schedule.
+Route Determination.
+The road and route determination will be decided by the Road and Bridge Department.
+In general, the order of plowing will follow the classification of the roads.
+Major arterials will be plowed first, then minor arterials, then major collectors, and finally minor collectors.
+However, roads will be plowed according to a route that allows the plow driver to complete the route with the minimal amount of back tracking.
+Therefore, some minor roads will be plowed first in order to provide the most efficient plowing route.
 Any road that has historically not been plowed will continue to be unmaintained during the winter months unless it is determined that the road is adequate for plowing.
-Many factors will be considered when determining road adequacy including; road construction, Average Daily Traffic, alternate routes, maintainability during typical and atypical conditions and residence access requirements.
+Many factors will be considered when determining road adequacy including: road construction, Average Daily Traffic, alternate routes, maintainability during typical and atypical conditions and residence access requirements.